John Calley: Personal life

 John Calley's best friend, director/producer Mike Nichols, with whom he collaborated on The Remains of the Day, as well as on Catch-22, Postcards from the Edge, The Birdcage and Closer, said this after Calley's death from a long-term, undisclosed illness: "John was unique.
 As a friend he was always there and always funny.
 He made life a joy for those he loved.
 As a studio head he was unfailingly supportive and didn't try to do the filmmaker's job.
 When he believed in someone he trusted and supported him and when very rarely he had a suggestion it was usually a lifesaver.
 In fact that's what he was: a lifesaver."

 John Calley was also immediately familiar to the James Bond community.
 While at Warner Bros., he had trained Sean Connery to be cast in the movie Never Say Never Again.
 He was later instrumental in getting back to revive the EON James Bond film franchise with GoldenEye, during his tenure at United Artists.
 After he left United Artists, when he was at Sony, he attempted to sign with Kevin McClory and his Spectre Associates company to do another Bond film franchise based on the material used for Thunderball.
-Following it was a two-year lawsuit between MGM and Sony, where MGM lawyers claimed it was "a disgruntled former executive at United Artists Pictures.", and it was resolved in March 1999, with MGM trading Spider-Man to Sony in exchange for auxiliary Bond claims.
+Following it was a two-year lawsuit between Metro-Goldwyn-Mayer (MGM) and Sony, where MGM lawyers claimed it was "a disgruntled former executive at United Artists Pictures.", and it was resolved in March 1999, with MGM trading Spider-Man to Sony in exchange for auxiliary Bond claims.

 After seven years at Sony, he launched John Calley Productions with a Sony deal.